byvasco/mk2swag.com/collections/_creatives/chuff.markdown

 I also carry a back up DSLR camera with me in case I’m on a shoot and have an issue.

-For editing, I mainly use Adobe Lightroom for editing and also Adobe Photoshop.
+For editing, I mainly use Adobe Lightroom and also Adobe Photoshop.

 {% include story/gallery.html
    cover = "https://mk2swag.s3.eu-west-3.amazonaws.com/creatives/chuff-work-mk2-golf-detail.jpg"